 Once again, we wholeheartedly ignored the signs and set out around 1pm.
 The trail was muddy and steep and brutal for our already-tired legs.
 Nevertheless, we arrived at the tarn well before sunset.
 Crossing the boardwalk down to the water, we realized that the tarn was absurdly small, though it looks like a substantial lake in the many (many) Instagram photos from this spot.
 There was a group of tourists loitering around the tiny pool, waiting for the summit -- now cloaked in clouds -- to appear long enough for the perfect image.

 With thick clouds and time to spare, we headed down to the hut for dinner.
 There, we met Brett and Michelle, a couple from Wellington who were hiking Taranaki's own Round the Mountain track.
-We sat and chatted until the sky outside began to look more promising, then hiked back up to the hut to take our own turn sitting by the little tarn.
+We sat and chatted until the sky outside began to look more promising, then hiked back up to the tarn to take our own turn waiting for the perfect shot.
 The sky was moody and there was too much wind for a clear reflection, but with patience, we had the chance to watch the mountain wrestle its way through the mist.

 As the sun began to set on a long, long day, we walked back to the hut with our friends.
 Brett snapped a #brinsonbanksing moment for us as we reached a hill above the clouds.
 We climbed into our bunks that night, exhausted and at our very happiest.